Todd was quite the charmer.

 In 2008 and 2013 respectively, Todd was thilled to be a part of WBWC's 50th and 55th Anniversary Celebrations.
 "It's an honor to be associated with such a wonderful group of people, past and present.
 To be reunited with many, and meet many more for the first time was a great joy.
 Best of all was hearing the stories from the people that were there, and despite the improvements of technology, how similar their radio experiences were to those of my own and my students."

 The following year, almost by accident, Todd found himself returning to another stage in his life - the concert stage with bandmates old and new.
 "In 2009 I got a phone call out of the blue to do a gig with some old friends, and we had so much fun playing music together again that we just kept going for a full year.
 It was fun, and really a whole new experience since we'd all become better musicians and, I'll admit, had grown up a bit!"

-The spring of 2015 saw Todd and several WBWC students return to NYC as finalists for three Intercollegiate Broadcasting System (IBS) Awards.
+The spring of 2015 (and again in 2016) saw Todd and several WBWC students return to NYC as finalists for three Intercollegiate Broadcasting System (IBS) Awards.
+His students also presented at each convention.
+Something he hopes to have an on-going tradition.
 Todd couldn't be prouder.

 Must be getting early, clocks are running late